noUsernamesLef7/noUsernamesLef7.github.io/personal/books/index.md

 * *On Liberty* by Jon Stuart Mill
 	* Lots of depth here.
 Deserves a second, more analytical reading.
 * *Deep Work* by Cal Newport
-	* Been working to implement some of the ideas.
+	* I've been working to implement some of the ideas.
 I plan to give it some time and then re-read it to harvest more ideas.
 * *How to Become a Straight-A Student* by Cal Newport
 	* This book is slightly dated and begging for a second edition.
 Much of it is not suited for my own circumstance of online school and working full-time but the core ideas remain solid.
 Quality work produced = time spent * intensity of focus.
 * *The Shallows* by Nicholas Carr